Prepackaged Portfolios Are Seldom Optimal

 So, assuming she continues to work there till she retires, should she ever own bonds?

-Stocks will test your will from time to time, but they are what you need by the boatload if you ever want to retire well.
+Stocks will test your will from time to time, but they are what you need by the boatload if you want to retire well.

 And even with stocks, there is a range of outcomes we can expect.
-Small company stocks should earn us more than large company stocks because they are risker.
+Small company stocks should earn us more than large company stocks because they are riskier.
 So should emerging market stocks over say developed market ones because again, they are riskier.

 Her livelihood is now near-perfectly correlated to the stock market.
-She is more like a stock whereas her alter-image, the Federal employee is more like an inflation-indexed bond.
-A big decline in the stock market would likely cause the Wall-Streeter to lose her job whereas the Federal employee will remain unscathed.
+She is more like a stock whereas her alter-image, the federal employee is more like an inflation-indexed bond.
+A big decline in the stock market would likely cause the Wall-Streeter to lose her job whereas the federal employee will remain unscathed.

 So now that we have the context, clearly these two sets of employees cannot own the same portfolios.
 They could but that would be sub-optimal.